-Helen is a Senior Lecturer in the Department of Computing.
+Helen is the Head of Department of Computer Science and a Senior Lecturer in the Department.
 Her established research interests lie in the areas of formal modelling of access control policies and railway verification.
 She has been awarded a Royal Academy of Engineering/Leverhulme Trust Senior Research Fellowship during 2013-2014 to continue to examine the model checking of railway interlocking systems.

 Formal modelling in various application domains.
 I have been involved in Formal Modelling for over 15 years with a particular interest in its application to the defence industry and more recently security related applications.
 In our Formal Methods and Security group we have developed two formal modelling approaches: CSP||B and Event-B||CSP.

 We have being using formal modelling to underpin software and hardware languages so that informal models can benefit from rigorous analysis.
 Our CSP||B approach has been used to underpin executable UML.
 We have been applying the process algebra CSP to underpin fUML and also VHDL.
 More recently, we have been using CSP to provide a formal semantics for Event-B. Our recent PhD students in this area, Islam Abdel Halim and James Sharp are now working for TRL and AWE respectively.

 Access Control and Federated Identity.
 Currently involved in a project with Thales UK Research & Technology which is examining ways to define scalable access control policies in a distributed federated identity management system.

 Developing Applications for the Art Sector.
 This is a new exciting emerging interest, which combines my passion for the arts and the application of technology within it.